Economics

 How your Eller Economics experience can play out:

-All students enter as Pre-Economics or Foundational Economics majors, and must go through a selective Advanced Standing process to gain entry to the upper-division Economics courses.
+All students enter as Foundational Economics majors, and must go through a selective Advanced Standing process to gain entry to the upper-division Economics courses.
 The following plan is designed on the assumption that a student places into College Algebra with SAT/ACT scores or through the ALEKS Math Placement Exam; students who test lower than College Algebra should refer to the Pre-Economics/Foundational Economics Five-Semester Plan and work with their academic advisor to learn how they can adjust their schedule to meet their educational goals.

 First Year